jjcyz/arcsphere/README.md

 ## Overview

 Arc'Sphere is a modern web application that helps Arc'teryx partners connect and collaborate.
-The platform features an AI-powered chatbot (Arc'BOT) built with Groq's LLM technology to provide intelligent assistance to users.
+The platform features multiple AI-powered agents built with Groq's LLM technology to provide intelligent assistance to users for various community-building activities.

+## Technologies Used

+- **Frontend:**
+  - React.js with Vite for fast development and building
+  - Tailwind CSS for styling
+  - Custom CSS for specialized components

+- **Backend:**
+  - Node.js with Express for API endpoints
+  - Groq API for LLM-powered responses

+- **AI Models:**
+  - Groq's LLaMA 3 70B model for natural language processing
+  - Custom system prompts for specialized agent behaviors

+- **Deployment:**
+  - GitHub for version control
+  - Environment variables for secure API key management

 ## Prerequisites